pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Update of 23/08/2021 - 0.7.3
+> - Custom Api now is Async!
+> - Fixed Async Lock problems
+> - Now resume_stream and pause_stream return the result of operation with bool
+> - JS code cleaned

 > ## Update of 23/08/2021 - 0.7.2
 > - Added on_left (Called when your userbot left the group)
 > - Some bugs fix